FAQs

 BIs are the individuals who work directly with your child on a frequent basis implementing programs, lesson plans, and behavior procedures as designed by the Program Manager.
 The BIs are trained and supervised on an on-going basis by the Program Manager.
 They should possess a minimum qualification of a grade 12 diploma and have a strong interest in working with children.
 They must have a criminal record check (CRC).
 Their rates will vary based on their training, experience, skills and responsibilities.

-Dr Suzanne Jacobsen is a registered psychologist, Board Certified Behaviour Analyst (BCBA) and clinical director of ABA Learning Centre (ABALC).
-When you sign a contract with ABALC, Dr Jacobsen is the senior behaviour consultant.
-Dr. Jacobsen’s behaviour intervention caseload is full so she is not currently taking new families.
-However she provides supervision and mentoring to a number of Program Managers and Program Supervisors who are either board certified or in the process of completing the requirements to become certified.
-All ABALC Program Managers and Program Supervisors have education in behaviour analysis and supervised experience in providing intervention programs.
-They are assigned as ‘case manager’ for each child’s program.
-Dr Jacobsen is kept informed about each child’s program and his or her progress through direct consultation and monthly team meeting minutes.
-She acts in a consultative capacity to support, advise, educate, supervise and facilitate the Program Managers and Program Supervisors to ensure the best possible service for a child and his/her family.
-This allows ABALC to serve many more families than we otherwise could.
+The Behaviour Consultants for ABA Learning Centre, even those that are Board Certified Behaviour Analysts, are supervised by Dr. Suzanne Jacobsen, Founder, and Dr. Elizabeth Athens, Clinical Director.
+ABA Learning Centre has a number of Program Managers, and Program Supervisors, Student Program Supervisors who are in the process of completing the requirements to become certified.
+All ‘Program Managers’ are Board Certified Behaviour Analysts.
+All ABA LC Program Managers and Program Supervisors have education in behaviour analysis and supervised experience in providing intervention programs.
+Program Managers are assigned as a ‘case manager’ for each child’s program.
+Dr. Athens is kept informed about each child’s program and his or her progress through direct consultation and monthly team meeting minutes.
+Dr. Athens acts in a consultative capacity to support, advise, educate, supervise and facilitate the Program Managers and Program Supervisors to ensure the best possible service for a child and his/her family.
+This allows ABA LC to serve many more families than we otherwise could.
 Our Program Managers and Program Supervisors are extremely well-qualified, and in other organizations could call themselves behaviour consultants.
 We feel it is important for you to have access to the combined skills and experience which our team approach can offer.
-Our Program Managers and Supervisors can perform ABLLS-R assessments and updates, prepare ITPs (Intensive Treatment Plan), monitor and update programs, and provide training and supervision to behaviour interventionists.
+Our Program Managers and Supervisors can perform ABLLS-R, VB-MAPP and ESDM assessments and updates, prepare BPIs (Behaviour Plan of Intervention), monitor and update programs, and provide training and supervision to behaviour interventionists.

 We attempt to provide service to everyone in a fair and timely fashion, but “first-come, first served” cannot always be implemented.
 Your child is an individual and your family and circumstances will not be the same as anyone else’s.
 It is our job to put together a team who will work well within your family dynamic, your goals for your child, your child’s needs and temperament and your budget.
-We have staff members serving the needs of families all over the Lower Mainland.
+We have staff members serving the needs of families all over the lower mainland.
 How long you wait for service depends on if we have a Program Manager working in your area and if they have enough room in their caseload to fully serve your child’s needs.
 We understand that the rules and regulations surrounding your funding make it difficult to wait, however the needs of your child are paramount, and we will not do anything less than our best for your child.

 No, we don’t.
-Our intervention is applied behavior analysis (ABA) based on Skinner’s Analysis of Verbal Behaviour, and we use intensive teaching (IT which means discrete trial teaching) and Natural Environment Teaching (NET).
+Our intervention is contemporary applied behavior analysis (ABA) based on Skinner’s Analysis of Verbal Behaviour, and we use intensive teaching (IT which means discrete trial teaching) and Natural Environment Teaching (NET).
 Children do not learn when they are unhappy, bored or stressed.
 It is our job to make sure that your child has good reasons to want to try new and difficult tasks so we will consider your child’s motivation and interests in planning specific activities to help your child learn language, play skills and skills for independence.

 www.drsjacobsen.com